RLOpenCatalyst/Service_Workbench_Templates/README.md

 ![Github com-Customer-New-Registration-01B](https://user-images.githubusercontent.com/64137641/123082007-35c28980-d43c-11eb-8efe-ac63c2b60863.png)

 As part of an ongoing collaboration with SWB teams using an open-source model, we expect customers to need help with implementation, support, and ongoing enhancements of the above solutions.
 Sign up with Relevance Lab to start getting benefits.
+Contact us at rlcloudsupport@relevancelab.com.

 [![Signup-06b](https://user-images.githubusercontent.com/63344463/122898786-ccbe1180-d368-11eb-9c04-890231e3032a.png)](https://relevancelab.com/sign-up-form/)